Eazy-E: Personal life

-Wright met Tomica Woods at a Los Angeles nightclub in 1991 and they married in 1995, twelve days before his death.
+Wright met Tomica Woods at a Los Angeles nightclub in 1991 and they married on March 14, 1995, twelve days before his death.
 They had a son named Dominick and a daughter named Daijah (born six months after Wright's death).
 After Wright's death, Ruthless was taken over by his wife.
-According to Jerry Heller, Wright had 11 children with eight women.
+According to Jerry Heller, Wright had eleven children with eight women.

 Illness and death

 On February 24, 1995, Wright was admitted to the Cedars-Sinai Medical Center in Los Angeles with a violent cough.
 He was diagnosed with HIV/AIDS.
-He announced his illness in a public statement on March 16, 1995.
+He announced his illness in a public statement on March 16.
 It is believed Wright contracted the infection from a sexual partner.

 During the week of March 20, having already made amends with Ice Cube, he drafted a final message to his fans.
-On March 26, 1995, Eazy-E died from AIDS-induced pneumonia, one month after his diagnosis.
+On March 26, Eazy-E died from HIV/AIDS, one month after his diagnosis.
 He was 30 years old (most reports at the time said he was 31 due to the falsification of his date of birth by one year).
-He was buried on April 7, 1995, at Rose Hills Memorial Park in Whittier, California.
+He was buried on April 7, at Rose Hills Memorial Park in Whittier, California.
 Over 3,000 people attended his funeral, including Jerry Heller and DJ Yella.
 He was buried in a gold casket, and was dressed in a flannel shirt, jeans, and his Compton hat.
-On January 30, 1996, ten months after Eazy-E's death, his final album, Str8 off tha Streetz of Muthaphukkin Compton, was released.

-According to his son Lil Eazy-E, Eazy-E's net worth was an estimated US$50 million at the time of his death.